Autograph (2004 film)

-The film was released in India in February 2004, and was screened at the Lyon Asian Film Festival in France and at the Montreal World Film Festival in Canada.
+This is both Gopika's and Mallika's debut film in Tamil cinema.
+The film was released in India on 19 February 2004, and was screened at the Lyon Asian Film Festival in France and at the Montreal World Film Festival in Canada.
 Upon release, the film met with critical acclaim and commercial success.
-Although a sequel to the film titled Autograph 2 was announced, it never materialised.
-The film was remade in Telugu as Naa Autograph, Kannada as My Autograph and Bengali as Amar Aponjon.
+It was remade in Telugu as Naa Autograph, Kannada as My Autograph, and in Bengali as Amar Aponjon.

 Plot

-The film begins with Senthil Kumar (Cheran) who runs an advertising agency, boarding a train on a journey to invite his friends and family for his forthcoming wedding.
+The film begins with Senthil Kumar, who runs an advertising agency, boarding a train on a journey to invite his friends and family for his forthcoming wedding.
 Along the way, he encounters various individuals from his past, who bring back memories of three women that have influenced his love life.
 During the journey, he reminisces his teenage days.
-The happenings in the school, his tussle with his friends and his first love with his classmate Kamala (Mallika) are all pictured with fun and drama.
+The happenings in the school, his tussle with his friends and his first love with his classmate Kamala are all pictured with fun and drama.
 However, her father married her off early before her 11th grade.
-He meets Kamala 14 years later, and she is now a mother of three children, and a wife of a Farmer.
+He meets Kamala 14 years later, and she is now a mother of three children, and a wife of a farmer.
 Senthil reaches the village and invites all including Kamala, who promises to come to the wedding.

 Then, he goes to Kerala, where he had his college education.
-His major crush at that time was Lathika (Gopika), a Malayali girl from Chalakudy, with whom he falls in love, but later, the affair proves to be short-lived as her parents marry her off to her cousin Madhavan after knowing about her love affair with Senthil.
+His major crush at that time was Lathika, a Malayali girl from Chalakudy, with whom he falls in love, but later, the affair proves to be short-lived as her parents marry her off to her cousin Madhavan after knowing about her love affair with Senthil.
 On reaching Chalakudy to invite her, Senthil is slightly disturbed to see her as a widow living with her grandmother for the past 12 years.
 He attempts to rekindle his love for her, but she corrects him.

-On his journey, he comes across his trusted friend Divya (Sneha), who instills confidence and elucidates him to the life lesson – that one has to go ahead in life without looking back.
+On his journey, he comes across his trusted friend Divya, who instills confidence and elucidates him to the life lesson – that one has to go ahead in life without looking back.
 While she and Senthil travel on a bus, she reveals her tragic experience, that her mother is a paralytic patient and that she is the breadwinner of the family.
 As time passes by, she reveals that she was in love with someone and believed that he was the man of her life, but she was unfortunately let down.
 A poetic narration on the need for a good companion like Senthil who gives attention to her is stressed, even if it is not possible at his stage.
-After her unwilling engagement with a businessman from America, she goes away from Senthil.
+After her unwilling engagement with a businessman from America, she leaves Senthil.
 Senthil meets her five years later, and she is now a divorcee.

-In the end, Senthil marries a girl of his parents choice, Thenmozhi (Kanika).
+In the end, Senthil marries the girl of his parents choice, Thenmozhi.
 All the three girls who were a part in his life, along with his school and college friends attend his wedding.
-Also, this sets a very jovial ending to the story.